joshmaxsilverman/joshmaxsilverman.github.io/_posts/2023-03-26-ncaa-quota-bracket.md

 $$ P(\text{quota bracket}) = 4!^4 \prod\limits_{s=1}^{16} P_\text{sweet sixteen}(s). $$

-when the teams are evenly matched, this is just $4!^4/4^{16}.$
+when the teams are evenly matched, this is just $4!^4/4^{16},$ or $\approx 0.0077%$ of the time.

-when they're not evenly matched, we need to set up some accounting to handle all the substitutions.
+when they're not evenly matched, we need to set up some accounting to handle all the substitutions. as the advantage to the better team grows, the likelihood of a quota bracket drops to zero:

 ```mathematica
 put code here